Triple Eight handed SVG pit stop penalty

 “Following the Race, the Stewards imposed a Fine of $1,500 and a further Penalty of the Loss of 30 Teams Championship Points on Triple Eight Race Engineering for an Incident in the Pit Lane during the Race when Car 97 was dropped and released by the Car Controller when the wheel gun was still attached to the right rear wheel in breach of Rule D11.7.3.”

-Red Bull Ampol Racing is second in the standings behind leaders Erebus Motorsport, 137 points behind with the penalty points docked.
+Red Bull Ampol Racing is second in the standings behind leaders Erebus Motorsport, 137 points adrift with the penalty points docked.

 Van Gisbergen, who battled steering and set-up issues across the weekend’s three championship races, is now second in the standings ahead of team-mate Feeney, with Will Brown falling two places to fourth after a poor showing at the South Australia circuit.